 SiteGround is based in Bulgaria but they have a global perspective that makes them highly accessible to companies and individuals around the globe.

 To begin with, they’ll accept multiple currencies, including:

 They also have a dedicated Spanish-language page and toll free phone numbers in various locations.
 They offer country-specific domain names, too, which makes it easy for local companies to choose a domain name that’s specific to their country.
 (FYI they no longer offer a free domain name when signing up.)

 We talked earlier about site security, and one of the biggest benefits of choosing them to host your site is that you’ll have the peace of mind of knowing that your site is protected by some of the best security tools available.

-In addition to the built-in security features that we already mentioned, you can get a slew of other security features that can help protect your data – and your users.
+In addition to the built-in security features that we already mentioned, you can get a slew of other advanced features that can help protect your data – and your users.

 - Anti-spam tools, including SpamAssassin and SpamExperts, to protect your site from spammers

 - The ability to block certain IP addresses (very useful if you’ve been subjected to an attack)